Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: Appendix

 \section{Appendix}

-We shall now give some explanations on the Maple programs ``congruences4.mw", ``congruences5.mw" and ``congruences6.mw", that were used in Section \ref{S6}, and can be downloaded at https://github.com/NiklasRomanovic/Level-5.
-In the Maple programs our main job is to implement Propositions \ref{Sright}--\ref{Sleftright}.
-In ``congruences4.mw" the procedure $SX(p,q,maximal\_part)$ calculates the terms in $S(-p)X(-q)$ with partitions $[a_1,a_2,a_3,a_4]$ in $X(-(a_1,a_2,a_3,a_4))$ satisfying
+We shall now give some explanations on the \textsc{Maple} programs ``congruences4.mw'', ``congruences5.mw'' and ``congruences6.mw'', that were used in Section~\ref{S6}, and can be downloaded at~\href{http://arxiv.org/abs/2511.12284}{arXiv:2511.12284}.
+In the \textsc{Maple} programs, our main job is to implement Propositions~\ref{Sright}--\ref{Sleftright}.
+In the \textsc{Maple} program ``congruences4.mw'', the procedure $SX(p,q,{\rm maximal\_part})$ calculates the terms in $S(-p)X(-q)v_\Lambda$ with partitions $[a_1,a_2,a_3,a_4]$ in $ X(-(a_1,a_2,a_3,a_4))v_\Lambda$ satisfying

 The relation is presented as a list of terms of the form $[a+b\omega, [a_1,a_2,a_3,a_4]]$, where $a,b\in\mathbb{Z}$, and we have for simplicity omitted the global minus sign.
-The relation can be printed by the command $normal\_print(SX(p,q,maximal\_part))$.
-To calculate a set of relations for a given degree, we first assign n:= degree, and select an appropriate cut-off ``maximalPart".
-With the script ``setPartitionsResults" a set of parameter values is selected that by our experience covers all relations that might contribute.
-Their coefficients are then collected in a matrix, the analogue of the matrix in Table 1, and this is then reduced to row echelon form.
-From the pivots one can then read off the leading terms produced.
+The relation can be printed by the command ${\rm normal\_print}(SX(p,q,{\rm maximal\_part}))$.
+To calculate a set of relations for a given degree, we first assign $n:= {\rm degree}$, and select an appropriate cut-off ``maximalPart''.
+With the script ``setPartitionsResults'', a set of parameter values is selected that by our experience covers all relations that might contribute.
+Their coefficients are then collected in a matrix, the analogue of the matrix in Table~\ref{table1}, and this is then reduced to row echelon form.
+From the pivots, one can then read off the leading terms produced.